History

 Michelle Santos

-Manager of Corporate Affairs of BASF Philippines, Inc.
+Manager of Corporate Affairs, BASF Philippines, Inc.

 VICE- CHAIR